 Social news site Reddit hit 3.4 billion page views in August when President Obama hosted a live “Ask Me Anything” interview.
-Reddit’s brief moment in the mainstream allowed Reddit users to submit questions to the President, subsequently crashing the site.
+Reddit’s brief moment in the mainstream allowed the site’s users to submit questions to President, subsequently crashing the site.

 A Niche for Every Passion

 Amateur athletes spend time on It’s My Play, a social network helping amateur athletes promote themselves to coaches and scouts.